Author Archive

 Building a Data-Driven Culture in Emergency Management

 Emergency management and public safety agencies are increasingly using data analysis and visualization tools (e.g., Tableau, Microsoft PowerBI, ArcGIS, Google Data Studio) to inform their decision-making and help manage disasters in a multi-threat/hazard environment.
-In response to the global COVID-19 pandemic, federal, state, and local government agencies rapidly expanded the use of these predictive
+In response to the global COVID-19 pandemic, federal, state, and local government agencies rapidly expanded the

 Data-Driven Emergency Management